Life Alert Medical Alert System Price and Value in 2026

 Do you need fall detection or other add-ons?

-All of Life Alert’s devices have essential features such as long-lasting batteries and two-way speakers, but they don’t currently offer extra features such as fall detection, jewelry pendants or activity tracking.
+All of Life Alert’s devices have essential features such as long-lasting batteries and two-way speakers, but don’t currently offer extra features like fall detection, jewelry pendants, or activity tracking.
 If you’re looking for those bells and whistles, check out Bay Alarm Medical packages or read our Aloe Care Health review.

 Are you willing to sign a three-year contract?